 Recommender system primarily collects the data of customers purchasing behavior and predict the possibility of products bought together.
 Based on the prediction of a buyer's preferences, it recommends a list of products that the customer is more likely to buy.
 Amazon, Netflix are great examples of recommender system usage.

 Knowledge base system primarily predicts based on the products bought together.
 Examples, retail stores or super Markets.

-Collaborative Filtering uses the data collected based on the buyer's preferences and recommends products to the similar type of buyers.
+Collaborative Filtering uses the data collected based on the buyer's preferences and recommends products to a similar type of buyers.
 Example, Online stores

 The content-based support system predicts based on the historical purchase data of customers.
 Example, Movies, News, etc.